How to drop Part A & Part B

 - If you recently got a welcome packet saying you automatically got Medicare Part A and Part B, follow the instructions in your welcome packet, and send your Medicare card back.
 If you keep the card, you agree to keep Part B, and you’ll start paying the monthly Part B premium.

 You pay premiums for any months you have Part B (or Premium-Part A) coverage.
-Your coverage will end the first day of the month after Social Security gets your request.
+Your coverage will end at the end of the month, the month after you file the request.
+For example, if you file the request on April 5th, your coverage would end on May 31.

 If you’re dropping Part B and keeping Part A, we’ll send you a new Medicare card showing you have only Part A coverage.
 Write down your Medicare Number in case you need to go to the hospital or get Part A-covered services until your new card arrives.